kajott/CompoKit/src/pm-export-tools/README.md

 management system into various formats.

+## Entry File Download

+The tool `pm_entry_download.py` downloads the released files for all entries and nicely sorts them into a directory structure with one subdirectory per compo, suitable for almost direct upload to scene.org.

+Input is a saved copy of PartyMeister's `/backend/entries` HTML page in plain HTML format (i.e. no MHTML).

 ## Voting Result Export

 The tool `pm_result_export.py` exports the voting results into a text file